Michelle Obama Yacht Photo: Former First Lady Wearing A Tank Top And Shorts Makes Internet Go Crazy

 The Obamas were guests on the luxurious Rising Sun yacht with Bruce Springsteen, Tom Hanks, and their wives.
 There was chatter that Oprah Winfrey was part of the group, but she wasn’t seen in any of the photos released.

 The Obamas and their celebrity friends boarded the vessel off the island of Mo’orea after arriving in a fancy speedboat, Daily Mail reports.
 According to the report, Barack and Michelle Obama are still on an extended vacation after Donald Trump took office on January 20.
-Every move the former first couple make creates headlines, especially anything related to Michelle Obama’s style and fashion attire during vacation.
+Every move the former first couple makes creates headlines, especially anything related to Michelle Obama’s style and fashion attire during vacation.
 A photo of her on a yacht wearing a black tank top and white shorts with natural curly hair is causing quite the buzz on social media.
-It was just last week a photo of her paddle boarding in a bikini got people talking, and prior to that, another one of her wearing her hair naturally was circulated on Twitter.
+It was just last week a photo of her paddleboarding in a bikini got people talking, and before that, another one of her wearing her hair naturally was circulated on Twitter.

 Barack And Michelle Obama Pose On Yacht On Day Out With Oprah, Bruce Springsteen And Tom Hanks https://t.co/ctP1F54W2k